nice-digital/nice-design-system/components/card.md

 description: A flexible component for displaying an item like news or guidance within a list
 ---

 Cards are flexible components for displaying items, usually within a list.
+{:.lead}

+## Why?
-They're used for items like guidance, news and search results.
-They consist of a heading and optional:
+They're used for items like guidance, news and search results to give an easily scannable list.

+## Usage
+Cards consist of a heading and optional:

 - heading icon
 - summary